-We are incredibly fortunate to have a diverse and vibrant range of independent bookshops in Oxfordshire that have reopened for browsing - perfect for whiling away an hour or two after brunch.
-Here’s a selection of Oxfordshire’s cosiest independent bookshops for you to explore.
+We are incredibly fortunate to have a diverse and vibrant range of independent bookshops in Oxfordshire that have reopened for browsing – perfect for whiling away an hour or two after brunch.
+Here’s a selection of the cosiest independent bookshops in Oxfordshire for you to explore.
 You’ll find that there’s more than meets the eyes.

 Be sure to browse our directory of bookshops in Oxford and Oxfordshire to discover your local bookshops and booksellers.
 From poetry to psychology, politics to philosophy, these local bookshops stock the range.
-Do be sure to let us know if we’ve missed out on listing your local independent bookshop.
+Do let us know if we’ve missed out listing your local independent bookshop.
 You’ll find our contact form here.

 Coles Books is an independent bookseller that has been a staple in the market town of Bicester for over 30 years and lays claim to being North Oxfordshire’s oldest independent bookshop.
 Stocked with thousands of books and classic vinyl albums, and with a warm, friendly atmosphere, this is always a great place to browse, especially for signed and first editions.
 The ever so friendly staff are ready to help you choose the book or album you’ll remember forever.

 Run by Patrick Neale and Polly Jaffé, Jaffé and Neale is a beautiful bookshop with a bustling café overlooking the Market Square in Chipping Norton that has been happily recommending books since 2001.
 The accompanying cafe is well-stocked with Aga-baked cakes from the classic Victoria Sponge to delicious gluten-free Clementine ones, and their epic Fifty Mile Fruit Cake.
 Visitors can fuel their bodies and minds, before heading on for a romantic walk in the Cotswolds.